marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 Notice you may need to repeat this sequence 2 or 3 times to correctly rotate the edge pieces to their respective locations.

 ### Solved:

-I presented this way of solving Rubik's cube at [Test Automation Bazaar 2015 in Austin, TX](http://watir.com/2014/12/16/announcing-test-automation-bazaar-jan-16-17-in-austin/)

 Major weakness in this post: some visual drawings would be nice but I don't have time.
 Some youtube videos would be nice but I don't have time for that.
 Print out the ShengShou solution and follow along.
 Let me know if this helps.